ASP.NET MVC 5

 New Web Project Experience

-We have enhanced the experience of creating new web projects in Visual Studio 2013.
-In the New ASP.NET Web Project dialog you can select the project type you want, configure any combination of technologies (Web Forms, MVC, Web API), configure authentication options, and add a unit test project.
+Visual Studio enhanced the experience of creating new web projects, starting in Visual Studio 2013.
+In the New ASP.NET Web Project dialog you can select the project type you want, configure any combination of technologies (Web Forms, MVC, Web API), configure authentication options, add Docker support, and add a unit test project.

 - No Authentication